OpenAEV-Platform/docs/docs/usage/scenario_import.md

 - .\*(sms|SMS).\*
 - .\*mail.\*

-The scenario as been scheduled before import of the file and the **trigger time**, into the mapper, has been configured.
+The scenario has been scheduled before import of the file and the **trigger time**, into the mapper, has been configured.

 ![mapper_xls_inject_import_result](assets/mapper_xls_inject_import_result.png)
 ![mapper_inject_import_xls_interactive_view.png](assets/mapper_inject_import_xls_interactive_view.png)